Voting Record — Mr Roy Beggs MP, East Antrim (10033)

 HouseDateSubjectMr Roy BeggsUUP VoteRôle

-11 Apr 2005Stopped being a member of the Northern Ireland Affairs Committee
+11 Apr 2005Stopped being Member, Northern Ireland Affairs Committee

-28 May 2004Became a member of the Northern Ireland Affairs Committee
+28 May 2004Became Member, Northern Ireland Affairs Committee

 Commons20 Jan 2004Crown Employment (Nationality) Majorityunknown Unknown